Naoki Rossi: 2022–23 season

 Again given two Junior Grand Prix assignments, Rossi finished eighth at the 2022 JGP Poland and fourth at the 2022 JGP Italy.
 He then made his international senior debut on the Challenger circuit, coming seventh at both the 2022 CS Ice Challenge and the 2022 CS Warsaw Cup.

 In the new year, Rossi competed at the European Youth Olympic Winter Festival and won the bronze medal.
 He then won another bronze medal at the senior level at the Tallink Hotels Cup.
 Assigned to finish his season at the 2023 World Junior Championships in Calgary, Rossi finished third in the short program with a new personal best score of 79.46, winning a bronze small medal.
 He was third in the free skate as well, but finished second overall and won the silver medal.
-This was the first Junior World medal for a Swiss skater since Sarah Meier's bronze medal in 2000, the first for a Swiss man since Richard Furrer also won bronze in 1977, and the highest colour of medal for any Swiss skater even at the event.
+This was the first Junior World medal for a Swiss skater since Sarah Meier's bronze medal in 2000, the first for a Swiss man since Richard Furrer also won bronze in 1977, and the highest colour of medal for any Swiss skater ever at the championships.
 Rossi said he was "actually speechless.
 I never expected to be on the podium."

+Following the season, Rossi made a coaching change from Eva Martinek, Lorenzo Magri, Angelina Turenko, and Alisa Mikonsaari to Uwe Kagelmann and Nicole Bettega.
+He ultimately changed his training base from Egna, Italy to Feldkirch, Vorarlberg, Austria.

+2023–24 and 2024–25 season: Health struggles

+After a disappointing fifth-place finish at the 2023 JGP Austria, Rossi achieved a better result at his second Junior Grand Prix assignment, the 2023 JGP Hungary.
+Third in the short program, he moved up to second place after the free skate to win the silver medal.
+Rossi missed the rest of the season due to illness.

+In September 2024, it was announced that Rossi had switched coaches from Uwe Kagelmann and Nicole Bettega to Chafik Besseghier.
+He subsequently missed the 2024–25 figure skating season as well.

+In June 2025, Rossi announced his intention to return to competitive figure skating the following season and launched a GoFundMe page to help pay for his training.